 Despite their tender years, Holland F.C. have already made a considerable impression on the local game, not only in their Tendring base, but throughout the county of Essex.

-The demise of St. Johns (Clacton) during 2005-06 left a significant footballing gap in the east end of Clacton, with their former clubhouse and pitch standing idle on
+The demise of St. Johns (Clacton) during 2005-06 left a significant football gap in the east end of Clacton, with their former clubhouse and pitch standing idle on Saturday afternoons.

 to the Eastcliff Sports Ground, while also providing youth football for the area.
 The major task in front of them was the refurbishment of the ageing clubhouse at the end of Dulwich Road, and a

 substantial amount of money, and hard work, had to be spent to rejuvenate the building in time for the 2006-07 season.